 No. If you meet the admission requirements, you cannot be denied admission simply because you have a disability.

-No, if you meet the criteria for the school and are competitive within the pool of other students seeking admission to the program.
+No, not if you meet the criteria for the school and are competitive within the pool of other students seeking admission to the program.

 No. The application does not ask about disabilities.
 If, however, you wish assistance in the application or testing process before admission, you will have to work with AES.

 There are no automatic accommodations provided to all students with disabilities.
 The accommodations are determined by your disability and the resulting functional limitations.
-Two students who are diabetic have different needs; one student may receive no accommodations while another student may receive a variety of testing accommodations depending on how serious and controlled the diabetes is.
+Two students who have diabetes may have different needs; one student may receive no accommodations while another student may receive a variety of testing accommodations depending on how serious and controlled the diabetes is.
 No school has to provide accommodations which fundamentally alter the nature of a service, program or activity or results in undue financial or administrative burdens.
 Finally, no school has to provide personal accommodations which include personal attendants, private tutoring, or readers for materials for personal enjoyment.
 So while there are lists of services IUPUI provides (interpreters, testing accommodations, waivers, substitutions, assistive computer programs or equipment, etc.), an individual student may not be entitled to some of them.

 Unlike high school, IUPUI, as a post secondary educational institution has no responsibility for testing you, developing a plan, or automatically arranging accommodations.
-You must provide AES documentation and become one of their clients.
+You must provide AES documentation--or other evidence--and become one of their clients.
 You must then familiarize yourself with the policies of your school or program regarding the procedures used for obtaining modifications in the academic requirements.
 A visit to the dean, academic advisor or counselor to discuss your request is often a good second step.
 You must follow the steps used by your unit and they will determine whether to grant you an academic accommodation such a waiver or substitution.

 While theoretically you can do this at any time, you should do it sooner because it takes time to arrange and it is not necessarily a certainty.
 Waivers are especially difficult to obtain and many schools will not grant them for core courses, laboratory, or field courses.
 AES will, if asked, work with you but AES cannot make a school or program grant any academic adjustment.